DevMountain/react-4-mini/README.md

 ## Step 3

-In this step we will modify our App.js to actually render our `router`.
+In this step we will modify our App.js to render our `router` onto the DOM.

 ### Instructions